 - Opportunity -> Closed/Won conversion rates (for B2B): what ration do Sales Opportunities become Closed/Won business?

-These 9 most important marketing KPIs (or 16 if you’re not fully paying attention) can be tracked in real-time using a single dashboard and data sources from your analytics and CRM platforms.
+These 9 Most Important Marketing KPIs (or 16 if you’re not fully paying attention) can be tracked in real-time using a single dashboard (in Google Data Studio for free) and data sources from your analytics platform (by Google Analytics for free) and CRM platforms.
 I don’t recommend you simply give over the data to whomever is asking for it without some context, as raw numbers can always be misinterpreted!
 But now you can focus on what’s important (leave the quality scores and CTR and CPC to the marketing specialists) and keep those high-level folks focused on the big picture without spending all night or the weekend gathering the most important marketing KPIs and data.